ConnorFieldUser/Final_Project/README.md

 Driver users can mark lists as complete or in progress.
 The original concept was to assist the elderly, so we took care to make it clear and simple to use.

+To get the app running locally, install requirements.txt, set up a python3 virtual enviroment, set a django secret key in settings, and get an API key for the Supermarket API.

 Technologies: